jdumez10/3DSceneGraph-API/README.md

 # 3D SceneGraph-API
 This project integrates a Neo4j database with a GraphQL API via Apollo Server for advanced 3D scene analysis.
-It allows querying and manipulating scene data, focusing on computing and retrieving objects based on a viewer's perspective and field of view in 3D environments
+It allows querying and manipulating scene data, focusing on computing and retrieving objects based on a viewer's perspective and field of view in 3D environments.

-## Overview

-This project integrates a Neo4j database with a GraphQL API via Apollo Server to facilitate the querying and manipulation of 3D scene data.
-The primary feature is the computation and retrieval of objects within a viewer's perspective in a 3D environment, taking into account their viewpoint and field of vision.
 This capability is crucial for applications in urban development, environmental monitoring, and virtual navigation.

 ## Neo4j Schema and Data